Going Paperless and Promoting Recycling

 Nomura Securities takes advantage of the widespread access to online services to increasingly distribute electronic prospectuses and reports to clients, thereby conserving paper and reducing waste.

-We began e-mailing prospectus files to clients in 2008.
 This saves a lot of paper as prospectuses are mandatory for all products and contain many pages of detailed information.
-By the end of March 2016, clients for about 1350,000 accounts received such documents electronically.
-In August 2008, we enabled investment trust and other clients to request promotional brochures by e-mail instead of by post.
+By the end of March 2018, clients for about 2,762,000 accounts received such documents electronically.
 We are also bolstering our Home Trade Service, which enables clients to check the status of transactions online.
 We are also continuing to expand the range of documents that are distributed electronically for our Nomura Home Trade service.
-During FY2015/16, a total of approximately 11.14 million documents were delivered electronically.

 We offer Nomura Eco Discounts on account management fees and stock brokerage fees for clients who subscribe to these services.